2013–14 Colorado Buffaloes women's basketball team

 The 2013–14 Colorado Buffaloes women's basketball team represented University of Colorado Boulder during the 2013–14 NCAA Division I women's basketball season.
-The Buffaloes, led by fourth year head coach Linda Lappe, played their home games at the Coors Events Center and were a members of the Pac-12 Conference.
+The Buffaloes, led by fourth-year head coach Linda Lappe, played their home games at the Coors Events Center and were members of the Pac-12 Conference.
 They finished with a record of 19–15 overall, 6–12 in Pac-12 play for a tie for a ninth-place finish.
 They lost in the quarterfinals of the 2014 Pac-12 Conference women's basketball tournament to Stanford.
-They were invited to the 2014 Women's National Invitation Tournament, where they defeated TCU in the first round, Southern Utah in the second round before losing to UTEP in the third round.
+They were invited to the 2014 Women's National Invitation Tournament, where they defeated TCU in the first round and Southern Utah in the second round, before losing to UTEP in the third round.